buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 ## Other Tyk Components

-### Installing Tyk Self-managed Control Plane
+### Installing Tyk Self-Managed Control Plane
-If you are deploying the *Tyk Control plane*, a.k.a *MDCB*, for a *Tyk Multi data Centre* deployment then you set the `mdcb.enabled: true` option in the local `values.yaml` to add of the *MDCB* component to your installation.
+If you are deploying the *Tyk Control Plane*, a.k.a *MDCB*, for a *Tyk Multi Data Centre* deployment then you set the `mdcb.enabled: true` option in the local `values.yaml` to add of the *MDCB* component to your installation.
-Check [Tyk Control plane](https://tyk.io/docs/tyk-multi-data-centre/) for more configuration details.
+Check [Tyk Control Plane](https://tyk.io/docs/tyk-multi-data-centre/) for more configuration details.

 This setting enables multi-cluster, multi Data-Centre API management from a single dashboard.